 Photo blogging like never before, without a PC!

 Take one Nokia N8.
-Pair it over Bluetooth to a Samsung Here’s an example that was posted on the Samsung booth just minutes after shooting a video., connect the to the internet via a 3G service and boom!
+Pair it over Bluetooth to a Samsung Galaxy Tab, connect the Galaxy Tab to the internet via a 3G service and boom!
 You have one of the easiest, richest photo blogging solutions I’ve ever seen.
 The solution was so liberating that I ended up posting about half of my content last week without the use of a PC.
 In most of those cases I was standing up and in some cases, even walking!
 The solution also allows for multiple images in a post.
+Here’s an example that was posted on the Samsung booth just minutes after shooting a video.

 Note that this process also works with Twitter, Email, Pixelpipe, Evernote, Facebook and other sharing targets.
 That’s the flexibility of the Android sharing subsystem coming in to play.